srodriguez252/Life-Expectancy/README.md

 # Life-Expectancy

-Project to analyze the factors that have an impact on the life span of a person based on features.
+Project to analyze the factors that affect the life span of a person and the influence of living in a developed and developing country.

-##Instalation and Setup
+## Instalation and Setup